 - Ensure your Drupal core and modules are up-to-date during your development process.
 There should be no outdated modules at the time of site hand-off.

 - Uniquely name the user/1 account.
-"Admin" is an easy guess.
+For example, do not use "Admin" for user/1.

-- Disable allowing PHP code in any user-facing content fields.
+- Disable allowing PHP code in any user-facing content fields, regardless of user role.

 - Stick with the above list for modules.
 Use as few as possible.